MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 The necessary security roles are associated with the model-driven app automatically.
 Depending on your organization's setup, you may not need to set up security roles.
 If you're running into issues accessing the model-driven app, check security roles as described below.

-Security roles must be assigned to apps to ensure that users who have those roles can access the app.
 The **Remote Assist - App User** and the **Remote Assist - Administrator** roles must be enabled for the Dynamics 365 Remote Assist app.
 The following table describes the two roles.

 |Security role|Description|
 |-----------------------------------|----------------------------------------------------------------------------------|